 How the Offset Works

 Estate settlement sometimes involves a straightforward question: what happens when a beneficiary owes money to the person who passed away?
-Arizona addresses this directly.
-If a successor has a noncontingent debt to the estate, the amount due is subtracted from their share of the inheritance.
+This statute addresses it directly.
+If a successor has a noncontingent debt owed to the estate, the amount due is subtracted from their share of the inheritance.

 The amount of a noncontingent indebtedness of a successor to the estate if due, or its present value if not due, shall be offset against the successor's interest, but the successor has the benefit of any defense which would be available to him in a direct proceeding for recovery of the debt.